ohwada/MAC_cpp_Samples/openssl/README.md

 ===============

 openssl Sample <br/>
-get web page from Google with HTTPS  <br/>
+get web page from Google with https  <br/>

 openssl : <br/>
 a robust, commercial-grade, and full-featured toolkit for the TLS (Transport Layer Security )  and SSL( Secure Sockets Layer) protocols. <br/>